FredericRenard/protein-design-env/README.md

 ### Key Features

 - **Dynamic Motifs**:
-    - A fixed target motif, such as `ARGININE, LYSINE, ARGININE`, can be used.
+    - A fixed target motif, such as `ARGININE, ISOLEUCINE`, can be used.
     - Alternatively, a random motif of length between 2 and 4 is generated for each episode.
 - **Flexible Sequence Lengths**:
     - Sequence lengths can be fixed at 15.
     - The lengths can vary randomly between 15 and 25 for each episode.
 - **Reward Structure**:
     - **Motif Rewards**: Bonus for an occurrence of the target motif in the sequence.
-Bonus added if one of the amino acids of the target sequence is in the sequence.
+Smaller bonus added for each amino acids of the target motif is in the sequence.
     - **Charge Penalty**: Penalty if the sequence is not neutral.

 ### Environment Mechanics